A vendor arranges seafood in his store on November 19, 2025, in Tokyo, Japan. Photo: IC

 He also pointed to China's continued rollout of high-level opening-up policies, noting that "China has always adopted a supportive, encouraging and protective approach toward all foreign-invested enterprises, including those from Japan."

-Many Japanese companies remain committed to the Chinese market, according to a June white paper by the Japanese Chamber of Commerce and Industry in China.
-At that time, the survey found that 58 percent plan to increase or maintain investment in 2025, with many also noting an improving business environment.
+Many Japanese companies remain committed to the Chinese market, according to a June white paper published by the Japanese Chamber of Commerce and Industry in China.
+At that time, the survey found that 58 percent planned to increase or maintain investment in 2025, with many also noting an improving business environment.